danivalle27/BTP_EXP_BR/README.md

-# TRI001 - Turning automation testing into value with SAP Integrated Toolchain, Cloud ALM and SAP Enterprise Continuous Testing
+# TRI001 - Turning automation testing into value with SAP Integrated Toolchain, Cloud ALM and SAP Enterprise Continuous Testing - Tricentis Tosca

+## Notes

+This version of the training did not include CloudALM and SAP as originally planned due to technical issues.
+The goals remain the same.

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called BTM163 - Turning testing into value with SAP Cloud ALM and SAP Test Automation.
+This repository contains the material for the G201 - Turning automation testing into value with SAP Integrated Toolchain, Cloud ALM and SAP Enterprise Continuous Testing by Tricentis.

 ## Overview

-Explore the powerful integration of the SAP Test Automation solution by Tricentis with the SAP Cloud ALM solution.
-Gain practical insights and skills to streamline and automate testing processes within the framework of SAP Cloud ALM.
-With no prerequisites and a preconfigured environment provided by SAP, this session is ideal for both newcomers and experienced users looking to explore Test Automation flow through guided exercises.
+Learn the most awarded and powerful test automation tool, supported, recommended and used by SAP - SAP ECT or Tricentis Tosca Cloud!.
+Gain practical insights and skills to streamline and automate testing processes.
+With no prerequisites and a preconfigured environment provided by Tricentis, this session is ideal for both newcomers and experienced users looking to explore Test Automation flow through guided exercises.

 ## Requirements